Towards end-to-end ASP computation: Computing stable models in vector spaces

 \subsection{LF heuristics}

-Minimizing $J_{SU+c+LF}$ is a general way of computing stable models under constraints.
+Minimizing $L_{SU+\widehat{\matr{c}}+LF}$ is a general way of computing stable models under constraints.
 It is applicable to any program and gives us a theoretical framework for computing stable models in an end-to-end way without depending on symbolic systems.
-However there can be exponentially many loops \cite{Lifschitz2006} and they make the computation of $J_{LF}$ (\ref{eq:jLF}) extremely difficult or practically impossible.
+However there can be exponentially many loops and they make the computation of $L_{LF}$ (\ref{eq:jLF}) extremely difficult or practically impossible.
 To mitigate this seemingly insurmountable difficulty, we propose two heuristics which use a subset of loop formulas.

-\begin{itemize} \item[{\bf $LF_{max}$}: ] The first heuristics is $LF_{max}$ heuristics.
+\begin{itemize} \item[{\bf $LF_{max}$}: ] The first heuristic is $LF_{max}$.
 We consider only a set $LF_{max}$ of loop formulas associated with SCCs in the positive dependency graph $\rpdg(P) = (V,E)$ of a program $P$.
-In the case of a singleton SCC \{a\}, 'a' must have a self-loop in $\rpdg(P)$.
+In the case of a singleton SCC \(\{a\}\), \(a\) must have a self-loop in $\rpdg(P)$.
 We compute SCCs in $O(|E|+|V|)$ time by Tarjan's algorithm \cite{Tarjan72}.\\

-\item[ {\bf $LF_{min}$}: ] In this heuristics, instead of SCCs (maximal strongly connected subgraphs), we choose minimal strongly connected subgraphs, i.e. cycle graphs.
+\item[ {\bf $LF_{min}$}: ] In this heuristic, instead of SCCs (maximal strongly connected subgraphs), we choose minimal strongly connected subgraphs, i.e., cycle graphs.
 Denote by $LF_{min}$ the set of loop formulas associated with cycle graphs in $\rpdg(P)$.
 We use an enumeration algorithm described in \cite{Liu2006} to enumerate cycles and construct $LF_{min}$ due to its simplicity.\\

 \end{itemize}